Canonical systems whose Weyl coefficients have dominating real part

 hold, where $L_H(y)$ and $A_H(y)$ are certain functions defined explicitly in terms of the primitive $M(t)$, and the constants in ``$\asymp$'' and ``$\lesssim$'' are independent of $H$; we recall details in \Cref{G84}.
 The question arises whether the lower bound $L_H(y)$ is sharp.
 The equivalence of \cref{G61} with \Cref{G14}\,\Enumref{2} says that on a qualitative level the answer is affirmative: we have

-In particular, if \cref{G61} is not satisfied, then $L_H(iy)\asymp A_H(iy)$, and hence the asymptotic behaviour of $\Im q_H(iy)$ is determined by \cref{G7} up to multiplicative constants.
-Note that the behaviour of $\Im q_H(iy)$ is related to the behaviour of the spectral measure at $\pm\infty$; see, e.g.\ \cite{langer.pruckner.woracek:heniest-arXiv}.
 It is an open problem if there is a quantitative relation between $\Im q_H(iy)$ and $L_H(iy)$ (assuming that $\Im q_H(iy)\ll|q_H(iy)|$ and thinking up to universal multiplicative constants).
 This seems to be a rather involved question, and we expect that the equivalence of \cref{G61} with \Cref{G14}\,\Enumref{3} will be of help to attack it.

 Let us give a brief overview of the contents of the paper.
-In the remainder of the Introduction we formulate the main theorem, \Cref{G14}, and a sequence variant, \Cref{G15}, and provide an illustrative example. \Cref{G56,G74,G55} contain preparations for the proofs of these theorems, which are then carried out in \Cref{G83}.
+In the remainder of the Introduction we formulate the main theorem, \Cref{G14}, and a sequence variant, \Cref{G15}, and provide an illustrative example.
+In \Cref{G56} we provide some preliminaries and set up notation. \Cref{G123} contains the proof of the equivalence of (i) and (ii) in our main results. \Cref{G55} contains preparations for the proof of the equivalence with (iii), which is then carried out in \Cref{G83}.
 Finally, in \Cref{G98} we consider the situation when the diagonal entries of $H$, or their primitives, are regularly varying.